-Fig. 10 Records of the spinning process and the software identification of stable part of jets.
+Fig. 8 Records of the spinning process and the software identification of stable part of Taylor cones and jets.

 Image data from this method provide us an overview on the course of the spinning process.
 The record of size (50x150 mm was scanning over whole wire length during spinning PVA 10%.
 Recorded movies were loaded with LabVIEW software and additional algorithms programmed in C ++ for further automatic processing.
-The figure 10 shows the course of the analysis of stable Taylor cones.
+The figure 8 shows the course of the analysis of stable Taylor cones.
 Here it is automatically identified each cone, and it is determined by its length and each cone lifespan.
 These parameters play an important role in determining the quality of the resulting product.
-The identification of stable jets (colored red) is seen in Fig. 10.